 Now, here’s where Abi excels in patience and where I always fail.
 The line to take the 15-minute “step inside Independence Hall” tour was l-o-n-g.
 I asked a park ranger, just how long it would take and he claimed ignorance on the matter but did state that 75 people were admitted every 15 minutes.
 Quickly doing the guesstimate we calculated at least an hour standing in line.
 Have I mentioned the fever-like intensity heat wave?

-But, Abi, ever diligent waited in line while I bench hopped and it was another fine moment of walking in the path of those who came before us.
-I should note here that there were some serious security checks to enter the Independence Hall complex, right down to the guard literally opening my wallet while I stood with my silent aghast face.
-And, asking Abi to turn on his phone so the guard could see that it was a “real” phone.
+Abi, ever diligent, waited in line while I bench hopped.
+It was another fine moment of walking in the path of those who came before us.
+I should note here that there were some serious security checks to enter the Independence Hall complex.
+The guard literally opened my wallet while I stood with my silent aghast face.
+Abi was asked to turn on his phone so the guard could see that it was a “real” phone.
 What?!
 I don’t know if this was the status quo, or if there were a few overly eager newbie guards on duty, or if it had something to do with the large holiday crowds, but it was seriously

 Fireworks, Philadelphia Style

 And, speaking of the 4th of July, what would it be without a grand fireworks display?
 Philadelphia did not disappoint.
-We stayed fairly far back from the action, so we couldn’t hear if there was music playing, but the fireworks were indeed grand, definitely.
+We stayed fairly far back from the action.
+We couldn’t hear if there was music playing, but the fireworks were indeed grand.